codebyMai/mai-silva-art-portfolio/README.md

 ## Deployment

 ### Deployment
-The page was deployed to Github.
+The page was created using VS Code and deployed to Github.

 1. Log in (or sign up) to Github.
 2. Navigate to the repository.